openwdl/wdl/SPEC.md

 * Allowed type: `Boolean`
 * Alias: `allowNestedInputs`

-By default, when a workflow calls a subworkflow or task it must provide inputs for all of the subworkflow/task inputs.
-However, if the runtime engine supports the `allow_nested_inputs` hint and it is set to `true` in a workflow's `hints` section, then that workflow is allowed to leave any subworkflow/task inputs unsatisfied.
-Any unsatisfied inputs must be specified at runtime.
-If a runtime engine does not support `allow_nested_inputs` or if any inputs remain unsatisfied at runtime then the workflow fails with an error.
+When running a workflow, the user typically is only allowed to specify values for the inputs defined in the top-level workflow's `input` section.
+However, setting the `allow_nested_inputs` hint to `true` specifies that the execution engine is allowed to let the user set the value of some call inputs at runtime.

+A call input value is eligible to be set at runtime if it corresponds to a subworkflow or task input that has a default value *and* its value is not set explicitly in the call's `input` section.
+The default value is used for an eligible call input when `allow_nested_inputs` is set to `false`, when the user does not specify a value for the input at runtime, or when the execution engine does not suppport `allow_nested_inputs`.

+The execution engine may refuse to execute a workflow when `allow_nested_inputs` is set to `false` and the user attempts to specify a value for a nested input, but if it does execute the workflow and ignore the user-specified value then it should show a warning.

 <details>
 <summary>